VCRUNTIME140_1.dll Not Found in Windows 11 or 10

 Download VCRUNTIME140_1.dll

-Note: If you are running a Windows 11 system, it uses exclusively X64 architecture, so you should choose the X64 version.
-If you’re on Windows 10, you can check your system type by right-clicking on “This PC” and selecting “Properties”.
-Your system type will be listed under “System”.
+Note: If you’re using Windows 11, it’s all X64 architecture, so pick the X64 version.
+On Windows 10, you can see your system type by right-clicking “This PC” and hitting “Properties”.
+You’ll find your system type under “System”.

 Installing Microsoft Visual C++ Redistributable Package

-4. Navigate to the directory of the application throwing the error.
-In our example, this would be the Firefox directory, typically found at C:\Program Files\Mozilla Firefox.
-In this folder, right-click and select “Paste”.VCRUNTIME140_1.dll Mozilla Firefox
+4. Go to the folder for the app that’s not working.
+For our example, this is the Firefox folder at C:\Program Files\Mozilla Firefox.
+Right-click in the folder and choose “Paste”.VCRUNTIME140_1.dll Mozilla Firefox

-Note: The provided directory is an example.
-The exact directory where you can find the “vcruntime140_1.dll” file may vary depending on your system configuration and installed applications.
+Note: The directory we mentioned is just an example.
+Where you find the “vcruntime140_1.dll” file can change based on what’s on your computer and what apps you have installed.

-Another method you can try to fix the “VCRUNTIME140_1.dll Not Found” error is to run the System File Checker (SFC) tool.
-SFC is a utility in Windows that allows users to scan for corruptions in system files and restore them.
-Here’s how you can use it:
+Another way to fix the “VCRUNTIME140_1.dll Not Found” error is by using the System File Checker (SFC) tool.
+This tool checks your system files for problems and fixes them.
+Here’s how to use it:

-1. Press the Windows + X keys and select “Command Prompt (Admin)” or “Windows PowerShell (Admin)”.
+1. Hit Windows + X and choose “Command Prompt (Admin)” or “Windows PowerShell (Admin)”.

-2. In the command line, type “sfc /scannow” and press Enter.
-The SFC tool will now scan all system files and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir%\System32\dllcache.SFC scannow successful repair Windows 11
+2. Type “sfc /scannow” and press Enter.
+SFC will check all system files and replace bad ones with good copies from a backup folder at %WinDir%\System32\dllcache.SFC scannow successful repair Windows 11

 VCRUNTIME140_1.dll File Location

-Typically, if you have installed the Visual C++ Redistributable Packages correctly, the VCRUNTIME140_1.dll file should be located in the c:\windows\system32 directory.
-However, it’s worth noting that this file may also often be included in the directory of the application or game that uses it.
-The location of the VCRUNTIME140_1.dll file can vary based on your system configuration and installed applications.
-Be sure to check both the system32 directory and the directory of the specific application or game that’s causing the error.
+Usually, if you’ve installed the Visual C++ Redistributable Packages right, you’ll find the VCRUNTIME140_1.dll file in the c:\windows\system32 folder.
+But, it could also be in the folder of the app or game that needs it.
+The place to look can change depending on your computer and what you’ve got installed.
+Make sure to check both the system32 folder and the folder for the app or game that’s having problem.

 Nyau Wai Hoe